Zucchini Lemon Muffins Simple and Flavorful Recipe

 Best practices for zester and grater use

 When zesting lemons, use a fine zester.
 This gives you the best flavor.
 Only take the yellow part of the peel.
 The white part can be bitter.
 For grating zucchini, use the large holes on a box grater.
 This helps keep the texture light.
 After grating, squeeze out excess moisture.
 This step is key for perfect muffins.
-For more detailed steps, refer to the Full Recipe.

 Variations